MasoumehKhalilzadeh/bayesian-ab-test-roi/README.md

 ---

-## ✅ Conclusion
+## ✅ Conclusion & Business Insights

-Both statistical and business metrics clearly show that the **control group performs better** than the test group.
+The A/B testing analysis of an advertising campaign revealed meaningful differences in both statistical and business metrics between the **control** and **test** groups.

+### 📉 Key Insights
+- The **control group had a higher conversion rate** (9.83% vs. 8.64%) with strong statistical significance (`p < 0.0001`) and a Bayesian posterior mean difference of **−1.18%**, with 95% of the posterior distribution below zero.
+- Although the test group achieved a slightly higher number of total purchases, it did so at a **higher cost**, resulting in:
+  - **−12.06% lower conversion efficiency**
+  - **−10.37% lower ROI**
-The test campaign results in **lower ROI, conversion rate, and revenue per click**.
+  - **−12.06% drop in revenue per click**

+### 💡 Interpretation
+The test campaign failed to improve the key performance indicators and, in fact, **reduced overall marketing efficiency**.
+This suggests that the proposed changes in the test variant—whether it's targeting, creative, or bidding strategy—may have introduced friction in the customer journey or attracted less qualified traffic.

+---

+### ✅ Recommendation
+> **Do not launch the test campaign**